History of the Po-Boy

 However, I personally ascribe to the third theory.
 This origin story, most common sense of the three, goes that restaurants and delis wanted to make some money off of the older stale baguettes (french bread) that would otherwise be thrown out.
 So they took that otherwise worthless bread, deep fried any leftovers they had laying around, and put them together to make some cheap sandwiches to turn an easy profit.
 Only less wealthy people originally would want to buy these low-end meals.
 So naturally, people starting naming the sandwich after the poor customers who bought it, and hence the name “poor boy” or po-boy was born.
 I like this story partially because it also helps explain the unique crunchy and crispy style to New Orleans french bread.
 But I also ascribe to it because this was the story my parents told me when I was growing up.
 And sometimes you just gotta stick with what you know.

-No matter how to slice it, the po-boy is a delectably iconic New Orleans sandwich.
+No matter how you slice it, the po-boy is a delectably iconic New Orleans sandwich.
 And the history is much less important than the flavor.
 Delicious.